 NOTE: We recommend that you check and clean the strainer after each tankful of water during the first few uses of the Water Pump system.
-Thereafter, remember to check it at least yearly, and be sure to empty water from it during winterization procedures.
+Thereafter, remember to check it at least yearly, and be sure to empty water from it if using the blowout winterization procedure.